Spokane’s Best Neighborhoods –

 Lincoln Park-Altamont is going to suffer with this category.
 The predominant land use is single family housing while parks, schools, and open space fill in the gaps.

 Diversity in spades.
 Few neighborhoods do this better than Lincoln Park-Altamont.
 The diversity exists from home to home.
-If ever in doubt about LP/A’s architectural diversity, take a drive around the Altamont Boulevard loop and then on up Mount Vernon Street.
+If ever in doubt about Lincoln Park-Altamont’s architectural diversity, take a drive around the Altamont Boulevard loop and then on up Mount Vernon Street.
 You’ll discover some of the best homes in the city.

 Structures that Address the Street